 They didn’t stand up in front of the room and “cast vision.”
 They didn’t go around and talk to everyone, attempting to sway them to a new way of thinking or a new method of doing something.
 They didn’t even write a new policy and e-mail it to everyone to change the group’s behavior.

-While these are all important ways in which to get the point across and get people bought into a new decision or policy change, they are not the most important.
+While these are all important ways to get the point across and get people bought into a new decision or policy change, they are not the most important.
 An effective leader must actually “do” what they are asking of others.
 They must consistently behave in the new way.

 In other words, as leaders, we must understand it’s not what we “say” that influences others.
 It’s what we do.